jcolag/silver-bat-01-seeking-refuge/text/19-finale.md

 "Indeed, sir.
 I will also dust the books while I am at it.
 Perhaps I will strap the duster to my elbow."

 Wait.
 Has he *not* been dusting the books for all these years?
 Well, whatever.
-I think what I'm really celebrating is that I might have actually found a way to make this crazy life work and hopefully even do some real good along the way.
+I think what I'm really celebrating is that I might have actually found a way to make this crazy life work and---I hope---even do some real good along the way.